 The capital of the Company is monitored on an ongoing basis and the Company continues to maintain strong solvency levels and expects to continue to meet its Solvency Capital Requirements.
-Notwithstanding this, the COVID-19 pandemic and the associated volatility in financial markets will most likely have an adverse impact on the Company's own funds and solvency ratio.
-The Company's balance sheet exposure and solvency position has been reviewed and actions are being taken to protect the solvency position and further reduce the sensitivity to economic shocks.
+During 2020, the Company's balance sheet exposure and solvency position has been reviewed, following the outbreak of Covid-19, and actions were taken to protect the solvency position and further reduce the sensitivity to economic shocks.
+The solvency position is not significantly exposed to ongoing developments related to Covid-19.